rkillickdev/rewind/README.md

 | ------------ | --------------- |
 | Upon selecting an audio file for upload, the file path is not cleared on submission.
 If the upload button is clicked again without re-selecting a file, the same will be uploaded again. | |
 | If a user attempts to upload the same file after submitting once, the audio file icon is not displayed but the file can be succesfully submitted | |
+| I noticed when testing the cleint side sorting by recommendations and comments, upon page load this sorting is only based on the first page of paginated results.
+If the User scrolls and loads more results and clicks a sort icon again, the sorting will be based on all of the snapshots that have been fetched |.
+In future iterations, it may be worth considering whether it would be better to carry this sorting out on the backend so it is applied to the whole queryset.

 ## **Solved Bugs**